A Vintage 1969 Mercedes 280 SL RoadsterPhotos of a 1969 and a 1971 Mercedes Benz 280 SL Roadster are at the bottom of this page.

 Our previously owned Tobacco Brown 1971 Mercedes 280 SL US Model

 The engine of the 1969 Tunis Beige car for the mechanically curious

 Send e-mail to firstname.lastname@example.org

-Copyright is claimed for the original text content and for the images of the Beige Mercedes and the Brown Mercedes.
+Copyright is claimed for images of the Beige Mercedes and the Brown Mercedes.
 The Non-claimed images may be the property of others and are used here only for non-commercial purposes.